zukon/AutoBouquetsMaker/AutoBouquetsMaker/custom/README.txt

 but don't want to create a complete list for the other provider.
 All providers that you want to receive channels from must be included in every ABM scan but if you don't want complete bouquets from that provider just set all the bouquet creation options to no.

+CustomMix can also be used to move channels around interanally within one single provider.

 For each provider you wish to add channels to, you need to add an xml configuration file.
 The xml configuration files reside in /usr/lib/enigma2/python/Plugins/SystemPlugins/AutoBouquetsMaker/custom